yona78/poc/README.md

 ## Configuration

-Each microservice reads its configuration from a dedicated `.env` file at the repository root:
+Each microservice ships with its own `.env` file inside its service directory:

-- `.env.video_metadata_service` – RabbitMQ, Elasticsearch, MongoDB, and log settings for the API service.
+- `services/video_metadata_service/.env` – RabbitMQ, Elasticsearch, MongoDB, and log settings for the API service.
-- `.env.filter_service` – RabbitMQ queues, target `video_id`, and log settings for the filter.
+- `services/filter_service/.env` – RabbitMQ queues, target `video_id`, and log settings for the filter.

 Settings are validated with Pydantic so missing values cause an early failure.